MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/g/global.md

   - A variable whose value can be accessed and modified by any statement in a program.
 This is called a *global variable.*
   - Similar elements that pertain to an entire program.

-Don't use *global*
+Don't use *global* to describe the process of finding and replacing.
-in content for a general audience, especially in describing the process of replacing one text string with another throughout a document.
 Instead, describe the action or use *all instances* or *all occurrences.*

-It's OK to use *global* to mean *worldwide*.

 **Examples**
-A cascading style sheet establishes global design formats.
 Use the **Find** and **Replace** commands to find all occurrences of specific text and replace it with different text.
 The manufacturer is using Office 365 to expand its global supply chain.